Scott North announces candidacy for Jefferson County Commissioner

 He gave another example, citing the current EMS crisis.

-“First Responders are sounding the alarm and we hear them.
+“First responders are sounding the alarm and we hear them.
 Only a comprehensive approach will provide lasting and effective results.
 Jefferson County has a first-class team of emergency service people at every level.
 We are coordinating our efforts with all facets of public safety and health services to meet the needs of the people of Jefferson County.
-Fire, ambulance, police, hospitals, educational institutions, 911 Dispatch, County EMS, boroughs, townships, legislators, and many others all have a role in making this effort a success.
+Fire, ambulance, police, hospitals, educational institutions, 911 dispatch, county EMS, boroughs, townships, legislators, and many others all have a role in making this effort a success,” North said.

-Consider serving the community as a member of your ambulance crew or fire department.”

 North also commented on the future.
 “We want to build a Jefferson County for the future with good-paying employment opportunities for a quality workforce.
 This only happens if road, rail, and air infrastructure are improved and maintained as we work with our borough/township leaders who know and understand the issues.
 Economic growth follows good transportation networks.